btoll/tools/README.md

 - if more than one arg, it loops over the args and constructs the names to find
 - recursively deletes everything that matches
 - suppresses STDERR

-### barchiver Python script
-Must have at least Python 3.2

-Example usage:

-    `barchiver --name my_archive_20131225 --src . --dest /usr/local/www/dotfiles`

-    `barchiver --name motley --config ~/.brc_json`

-Usage:

-    Optional flags:
-    -h, --help    Help.
-    -n, --name    An optional archive name.
-The default is YYYYMMDDHHMMSS.
-    -s, --src     The location of the assets to archive.
-Defaults to cwd.
-    -d, --dest    The location of where the assets should be archived.
-Defaults to cwd.
-    -r, --root    The directory that will be the root directory of the archive.
-For example, we typically chdir into root_dir before creating the archive.
-Defaults to '.'
-    -c, --config  A config file that the script will read to get remote system information.
-Session will be non-interactive.
-Useful for automation.

-- supports archive formats gzip, bzip2, tar and zip
-- supports pushing archive to a remote server
-- supports pointing script at a config file for the remote server params